chujDK/SysY-compiler/README.md

 ### Note

-both the output of lexer and parser used the "unix-liked terminal color setting", so it may not output nicely in windows
+both the output of lexer and parser used the "unix-liked terminal color setting", so it may not output nicely in windows (windows terminal can display the color correctly)

-### 不足

-- 设计之初没有想清楚，其实每种 node 都应该继承一个接口类，然后在 parse 后的操作中直接通过相应的重载方法来生成对应的 ir 等。现在的实现造成了 ir 生成器、解释器和语法紧耦合了。